Patricia Hooker

 Patricia Hooker (17 February 1933 – 2001) was an Australian writer who worked extensively in England.
 She wrote for TV, radio and the stage.

 She wrote The Golden Road, the first play on British television that was both written by a woman and about a lesbian relationship.
+Hooker also wrote A Season in Hell the first Australian television drama to focus on a queer relationship.

 Biography

 She grew up in the town of Port Lincoln in South Australia and trained as a stenographer.
 She began writing in her spare time and her work began appearing in amateur theatres.
 She worked as a secretary at the Stevedoring Commission in Sydney and also as a court reporter.

 Hooker was working as a shorthand typist in a city office in 1959 when she wrote the story for The Little Woman at home in the evenings.
 She wrote it as a stage play and it was included in a night of one-act plays at the Genesian Theatre.
 To help it reach a wider audience, Patricia studied a book on TV technique and decided to revise the script as a TV play.
 The ABC produced it in 1961 by which time she was at the ABC as a script assistant.

 She moved to London in 1964 and worked as a court reporter as well as writing for TV and radio.